spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/troubleshooting/README_trouble_value_cache.md

 ### Fix 3 Cache is 99.99

 Q:
 zabbix value cache formula Hit ratio = (hits / (hits + misses)) * 100.
-We have check and we get 99.99, but still hits chnage from 400 vps to 200 vps from time to time, what more to check?
+We have check and we get 99.99, but still hits change from 400 vps to 200 vps from time to time, what more to check?

 A:
 If your **Zabbix Value Cache hit ratio is 99.99%** but the **hits per second (VPS) fluctuate between 200 and 400**, this suggests that while the cache is highly efficient, there may still be underlying performance issues.
 Here’s what to investigate further: